Mexico urges migrants in US to 'be calm'

 A toll-free number has been created by the Center for Information and Assistance to Mexicans (CIAM), which is free for Mexican immigrants living abroad.
 The hotline will be available 24 hours a day in order to assist anyone with information, migration issues, and even to report any incidents that might occur.

 Mexico announced that it has instructed its consulates to step up assistance for immigrants.
 Hours are expected to be extended to accommodate the high number of cases.
-Apps for mobile phones, more consulate presence and 'intensifying' birth certificates registrations for children born in the US are also in the plan.
+Apps for mobile phones, more consulate presence and 'intensifying' birth certificate registrations for children born in the US are also in the plan.

 "We will be more close to you than ever before," the video goes on to say.